FREE emergency evacuation plan outline for you and your business needs

-The process of emergency evacuation has been overlooked for far too long.
 We cannot expect to evacuate our workplaces effectively without a commitment to time and resources to develop appropriate processes to support it.
 Yet, most traditional business continuity and incident management plans tend to assume that an effective evacuation will take place somehow, even when the plans have given very little attention to the process of actually getting staff and visitors out of the building to a place of safety.
 Burtles offers a reliable approach to ensure the safety and protection of our people in the workplace – who are, after all, our greatest asset.

 ~ Steve Dance, CISA, Owner, Risk Centric Chair, Business Continuity and Security SIG for the British Institute of Facilities Management

 This book will be a wakeup call, not only for those involved with BCM and EEP, but also anyone involved with employee safety, emergency response, physical security, and facilities management.

 What has been painfully lacking or inadequate is a single source of good practical explanations, tips, examples, and customizable documentation.
 In this book, Burtles addresses that need.
 Not only does he give insights into what should be covered in an emergency evacuation plan, but he also provides a wealth of downloadable documentation that can be customized for an organization’s specific needs.

 Burtles covers topics often not addressed in detail elsewhere, including: